utkarshshrivastawa/Building-Machine-Learning-Model-from-Scratch/README.md

 This version explicitly states that the code in question is specifically for creating a logistic regression model for  library creation

 # Chapter 4 : Implementing_the_Lasso_Regression_Model
+## Lasso Regression Implementation:
+1. A Lasso_Regression class is defined with methods for initialization (__init__), model fitting (fit), weight updating (update_weights), and prediction (predict).
+2. The fit method initializes weights and bias to zeros, then iterates over the dataset to update these parameters using a modified version of the gradient descent algorithm that includes the Lasso regularization term (lambda_parameter).
+The regularization term penalizes the absolute size of the regression coefficients and helps in feature selection.
+3. The update_weights method calculates the gradient for the weights considering the Lasso penalty, which is responsible for the feature selection capability of Lasso regression.

+## Data Preprocessing and Model Training:
+1. The salary dataset is loaded, and basic exploratory data analysis is performed (checking for null values, dataset shape).
+2. The dataset is divided into features (x) and target (y), followed by a split into training and testing sets.
+3. Both the custom Lasso_Regression model and the Lasso model from sklearn.linear_model are instantiated, trained on the training set, and used to predict salaries on the test set.

+## Model Evaluation:
+1. The performance of both models is evaluated using the R squared error and Mean Absolute Error (MAE).
+The R squared error measures how well the observed outcomes are replicated by the model, based on the proportion of total variation of outcomes explained by the model.
+MAE measures the average magnitude of the errors in a set of predictions, without considering their direction.
+2. The custom model and the sklearn model show very similar performance metrics, demonstrating the effectiveness of the custom Lasso Regression implementation.
+# Conclusion:
+The custom Lasso Regression model successfully demonstrates the concept of Lasso regularization in linear regression, showing how it can be implemented from scratch using numpy.
+The comparison with sklearn's Lasso model validates the custom model's performance.
+This implementation provides a solid foundation for understanding Lasso Regression's workings and can be expanded or modified for more complex tasks or different datasets.

 # Contributions